Skip to content

 • WordLength = UART_WORDLENGTH_8B — 8 data bits.
 This is the standard configuration, covering all ASCII characters and the full range of a byte (0-255).

 • Parity = UART_PARITY_NONE — No parity.
-Without a parity bit, one frame is exactly 1+8+1=10 bits.
+No parity bit is added, so a frame is 1+8+1=10 bits.

 • HwFlowCtl = UART_HWCONTROL_NONE — No hardware flow control.
 Not needed for debugging scenarios.